ubuntu army

 no debate

-Over the past three years, members of Ubuntu Army created thousands of Ubuntu Links.
+Over the past 5 years, members of Ubuntu Army from around the world, have created thousands of Ubuntu Links.
 In areas where Ubuntu Links have been built, the structure of those communities has changed.
 Poverty has been reduced.
 Division has been reduced.
 Dignity and respect have been established.
+In poor areas where Ubuntu Links have been established, community's chant "Ubuntu"!
+In areas where Ubuntu Links have been established, there is hope.
+The poverty is being pushed back.

 shared dreams

-Perhaps the most important lesson we learnt during our three years in the mud and the rubble, is that, despite opinion and politics, that the people on both sides of the cultural, socio-economic, religious and political divides share the same concerns, the same hopes, and many of the same dreams.
+Perhaps the most important lesson we learnt during our 5 years in the mud and the rubble, is that, despite opinion and politics, people on both sides of the cultural, socio-economic, religious and political divides share the same concerns, the same hopes, and many of the same dreams.
+We are all the same, but different.
+So simple, and in many ways so logical, yet so lost in the disconnection, the social media, the marketing, the politics, the opinions and sides.
+So lost in the hustle and the bustle,

 We’re all the same, at all the important human levels, but different in culture, tradition, belief, opinion, resource, geography.
-While we all move through the world in our own unique ways, the things that really matter to the people on both sides of the divide, are shared.
-United we conquer poverty and division.
-Celebrate your differences and remain open to each other.
+While we all move through the world in our own unique ways, we have discovered, while serving the vulnerable, that the things that really matter to the people on both sides of any divide, are shared.
+We all have an opportunity to celebrate our differences, to remain open to each other, and to build community.
+Poverty is not a lack of resource, it is a lack of connection, a lack of community.

 revolution